bcmpinc/looptunes/README.md

 I would not have been able to write loop-tunes.
 In particular

 - the [custom audio backend](src/looptunes.rs) for playing procedrual music; and
-- the [clipboard plugin](src/clipboard.rs) for saving and loading creations.
+- the [clipboard plugin](src/clipboard.rs) for clipboard access in both wasm and native builds,

 would have been impossible.